vaishnaviadhav/DEM-Volume-Calculation-PyQGIS/README.md

 - CSV was selected for output due to its simplicity and wide compatibility with different software.
 It can easily be imported into GIS systems, spreadsheet programs, or other analytical tools.

 **Modularity**:
- -The project is split into two scripts:
+- The project is split into two scripts:
    `VolumeCalculator1.py` for the core volume calculation logic.
    `test.py` for testing and execution.
 - This separation allows easier maintenance and reuse of the codebase.